NoTabaco/nomadcoin/README.md

-# nomadcoin
+# Nomadcoin

 Making a Cryptocurrency using the Go programming language